pitchoilcan/Digidrumduino/README.md

 # How it works
  Modern steeldrums have a maximum range of two OCTAVES, plus or minus a few NOTES (no more than five) 24+5.
 A pan (a.k.a steeldrum) with 48 notes?
 WTF!
 Immging the possibilties.

+ A multiplexer or demultiplexer enables you to expand the in-and outputs on your Arduino board.

 #                       MIDI :   Musical Instrument Digital Interface
   EPISODE: Start with Ardunio Knock code (how to use a Piezo element to detect vibration)